samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

 ## Simulate sending data via WebSocket

-You can use the Device Simulator to send data to SAMI via a [bi-directional WebSocket](https://developer.samsungsami.io/sami/sami-documentation/sending-and-receiving-data.html#setting-up-a-bi-directional-message-pipe) on behalf of a device.
-You just need to set `api`{:.param} to "WS" in the scenario JSON file of the simulated device as following:
+You can use the Device Simulator to send data to SAMI via a [bi-directional WebSocket](/sami/sami-documentation/sending-and-receiving-data.html#setting-up-a-bi-directional-message-pipe) on behalf of a device.
+You just need to set `api`{:.param} to "WS" in the scenario JSON file of the simulated device as follows:

 ~~~json
     "api": "WS",
 ~~~

-Execute [run the scenario](#running-a-scenario) command in the Device Simulator.
-You should be able to see that the simulator connects to SAMI WebSocket and then sends the data to SAMI on behalf of the device, which ID is specified in the command.
-The following shows the example of the command and its output in the Device Simulator terminal:
+Execute the command to [run the scenario](#running-a-scenario) in the Device Simulator.
+You should be able to see that the simulator connects to a SAMI WebSocket, and then sends the data to SAMI on behalf of the device whose ID is specified in the command.
+Below is an example of the command and its output in the Device Simulator terminal:

     $ rs 6a5bb957531f4704a5e3509a727573a5 myGearFitSim
     Loading scenario from /Users/yujing.w/work/SAMItechToDeveloper/device-simulator/device-simulator20150528/6a5bb957531f4704a5e3509a727573a5/myGearFitSim.json